Code-Institute-Submissions/Sndrahel-Handywoman_FebResub/README.md

 - [Startbootstrap](https://startbootstrap.com/) - Core template layout contact form taken from this site.
 - [Stack Overflow](https://stackoverflow.com/) - Was used to find solutions and debugging.
 - [GitHub](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf) - Inspiration of structure for this README file were adapted from this site.
+- [GitHub](https://github.com/zackgithuboriginal/trestore-milestone-project-4) - Inspiration of structure for this README file and testing layout were adapted from this site.
 - [GitHub](https://github.com/rodrigoneumann/photographer-ms4) - Inspiration of structure and contactforms were adapted from this site.
 - [GitHub](https://github.com/ZahraSadiq/Milestone4-PosterBay) - Inspiration of layout for main site were adapted from this site.